-At this point, there are certain types of cardboard that are accepted while some are not depending on how they were used or manufactured.
-For instance, cardboard that are waxed and coated or used for food packaging are not accepted in most cases as they undergo different specialized recycling process.
+At this point, there are certain types of cardboard that are accepted, while some are not depending on how they were used or manufactured.
+For instance, cardboard that is waxed and coated or used for food packaging are not accepted in most cases as they undergo different specialized recycling process.

 3. Shredding and Pulping

 After sorting is done, the next step is shredding, and then pulping follows.
 Shredding is done to break down the cardboard paper fibers into minute pieces.
 Once the material is finely shredded into pieces, it is mixed with water and chemicals to breakdown the paper fibers that turn it into a slurry substance.

 This process is what is termed as pulping.
 The pulped material is then blended with new pulp, generally from wood chips that ultimately help the resulting substance to solidify and become firmer.